We don't have visits to our homes before your puppy pick-up day.

 Please remember that our pups are home raised – that means that they actually live in the middle of our houses.
 You can’t come visit the adult dogs or me, without also ‘visiting’ all of our puppies and their their Mommas or interrupting our everyday "normal" family life.

-We have people request to come into our comes to meet us and/or our dogs almost every day.
+We have people request to come into our homes to meet us and/or our dogs almost every day.
 We know that visiting pups is a fun way to spend a Saturday afternoon, and that people really just want to see their puppy, but, if we catered to every visit request we receive we would have no free time to spend with our families on the weekends or during the week for that matter.
 It just isn't feasible to add constant visitors to our already busy lives.
 Inviting strangers into our home is stressful for our kids.
 We both have large families and there are a lot of going-ons at our homes.
 Life for us is not neat and tidy and can get fairly hectic sometimes (we wouldn't want it any other way!).
-Puppy pick-up days when we have lots of families coming into our homes is time consuming and can be exhausting for our all of us.
+Puppy pick-up days when we have lots of families coming into our homes is time consuming and can be exhausting for all of us.
 We are happy to do it and actually LOVE and prefer that you come meet us in person to see where your puppy has been living, but we need to limit this to puppy pick-up day only.

 5. Time spent with visitors is time not spent with our pups, dogs, and family.